-Risk management governance
+Risk management

 Risk management oversight and accountability is an integral part of Xero's governance.
-The Board has ultimate accountability for risk management, which includes ensuring that material risks facing Xero have been identified and that adequate controls, monitoring, and reporting mechanisms are in place and operating effectively.
+The Board is ultimately responsible for the risk management framework, which includes the systems, structures, policies and processes to support the business to identify and manage current and emerging risks and implement effective monitoring and reporting mechanisms.
 The ARM Committee assists the Board with its oversight of risk management, audit, and compliance with legal and regulatory requirements within the Committee's area of responsibility.

-The ARM Committee Charter sets out its responsibilities for monitoring Xero's risk management, including how Xero identifies, assesses, monitors and manages financial and non-financial risks within the risk appetite approved by the Board.
+The ARM Committee Charter sets out its responsibilities for monitoring Xero's risk management, including how Xero identifies, assesses, monitors and manages financial and nonfinancial risks within the risk appetite approved by the Board.
 This is designed to ensure the adequacy and effectiveness of Xero's ongoing risk management framework.